bobdenotter/many-eyes-of-making/Session recap/Sifting Through Dreams.md

 "What does the golden skull mean?"
 Beck asks, Galen explaining it stands for the organisation she belongs to.
 He's heard his former employer call it the [[Sanguine Council]].
 It doesn't ring a bell for anyone else.
 "They're just wrapped up in bad shit, that's all I know" Galen adds.
 He also mentions the dreams he had before.

-"They were talking about Aerenol and now I'm apparently the heir of Aerenol, I don't know ..."
+"They were talking about Aerenal and now I'm apparently the heir of Aerenal, I don't know ..."
 Bonzo asks him what exactly they did to him in the dreams, to which Galen says there was a needle and they injected him with something.
 Something to do with his blood.

 He also says he thinks the only people who might have answers to any of these questions are them, and he doesn't want to go looking for them.
 "You wanna know what I'm really worried about?"
 Galen then says, before saying that when they found the book, everyone else died except him.
 Beck points out Rydia also didn't die.